 Background

-In this section, I will be discussing two concolic testing techniques which I studied and implemented as part of my internship.
+In this section, I will be discussing two concolic testing techniques which I studied and implemented.
 These two algorithm have been adopted by the community and prior work has been done to make these approaches more efficient.

 Direct Automated Random Testing (DART)